kde-intro/jmeter-json-schema-assertion-plugin/README.md

   - [fixed] failure message in cases of the object flag usaging

 **v.0.4**, _14 jun 2017_
-  - [added] support of passing json schema by variable and string at the parameter 'FileName'
+  - [added] support of passing json schema by variable and string at the parameter 'FileName'. _You can pass a path or json scheme by variable or property.
+For example you can use Variable definition panel to describe json scheme and pass it to the assertion into File Name parameter as the variable._

 ## Roadmap
 - [ ] Add schema generation (from/based on a response)
 - [ ] Integrate JSON & XML Scheme Assertions in one component (add radio-box / autodetection ? - protocol type switching)
-- [x] Add support of variables / properties - pass json schema by variable (or/and properties)
+- [x] Add support of variables / properties - pass json schema by variable (or/and properties).

 ## Troubleshooting